-Complete the Discretionary Housing Payment form (PDF: 99Kb / 8 pages).
+Complete the Discretionary Housing Payment form (PDF: 99Kb / 8 pages) or Request a paper copy of the Discretionary Housing Payment form.
 You must make a claim for a Discretionary Housing Payment in writing.
 On request, or in appropriate circumstances, we will issue the claimant with a Discretionary Housing Payment application form.
 We will date-stamp this and it will count as the date of claim.
 The claimant must return the form to us within one month of its issue.
 If the claimant is unable to, or does not provide the required evidence, we will still consider the application.
 We will take into account any other available evidence.
 This will include information held on the Housing Benefit file.
 We reserve the right to verify any information or evidence provided by the claimant in appropriate circumstances.

 Period of award